Meghan McCain Keeps Pregnancy Details Out Of ‘Social Media Cesspool’ To Protect Unborn Child

 After she shared the statement with Instagram, Meghan further fleshed out her feelings in a lengthy caption on the social media sharing site.

-Meghan stated she and her husband, political writer, and commentator Ben Domenech, had made the conscious decision to guard their growing family’s privacy as much as possible.
-She said she believed children had a right to privacy and she hoped her followers understood why she had to take such a hard position, particularly as a woman who appeared on television every day.
+Meghan stated she and her husband, political writer and commentator Ben Domenech, had made the conscious decision to guard their growing family’s privacy as much as possible.
+She said she believed children had a right to privacy, and she hoped her followers understood why she had to take such a hard position, particularly as a woman who appeared on television every day.

 View this post on Instagram